ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-thimbleweek-park.md

 ![thimbleweed_park](/images/thimbleweed_park_tshirt.jpg)

-First of all, if you are not familiar with [Ransome the Clown][ransome_video], you should stop right now, and play the great video game [Thimbleweek Park][video_game].
+First of all, if you are not familiar with [Ransome the Clown][ransome_video], you should stop right now, and play the great video game [Thimbleweed Park][video_game].

 Here are the steps to embroider the t-shirt: